 But never have I ever met a savory carb that I love more than soft pretzels.
-Chewy, pillowy perfect soft pretzels in every shape and size.
-While I’m all for a 100% made-from-scratch batch of soft pretzel twists or bites, sometimes a shortcut is in order for nearly instant satisfaction.
+Chewy, pillowy perfection in every shape and size.
+While I’m all for a 100% made-from-scratch batch of soft pretzel twists, sometimes a shortcut is in order for nearly instant satisfaction.

+- Quick and easy.
 Using pizza dough cuts the total time standing between you and hot, homemade soft pretzel bites to a speedy 25 minutes.
-So yes, without a doubt, you absolutely can use pizza dough to make soft pretzels!

 When it comes to soft pretzel toppings, there are three distinctive routes you can go down:

 - Classic salt